“Value Them Both” Kansas Amendment

 Some of these common-sense and well-supported pro-life laws include providing women with information about a baby’s development and potential health risks associated with abortion, ensuring parents are informed about minors seeking an abortion, and bans on horrific late-term, partial-birth, and taxpayer funded abortions.

 In April of 2019, the Kansas Supreme Court issued a ruling on Hodes & Nauser vs. Schmidt that “discovered” a right to an abortion in the 1859 Kansas Constitution.
 This decision puts at risk all existing pro-life laws that protect women and their unborn children, and clears the way for a nearly unfettered abortion industry in Kansas.
-This ruling also stripped Kansas citizens of their voice to pass reasonable laws regarding this issue.
+This ruling also stripped Kansas citizens of their voice to pass reasonable laws.

 To read the text of Kansas Bill SCR 1613 – “Value Them Both Amendment”, click here.